 Every (and I do mean every) successful IT business I’ve ever worked with has had some form of daily huddle built into its routine.

-The MSP business who are growing fastest, do so because they realize they need to have a rhythm to their growth, and a daily huddle helps provide this rhythm.
+The MSP businesses that are growing fastest do so because they realize they need to have a rhythm to their growth, and a daily huddle helps provide this rhythm.

 Don’t fall into the trap of being busy fools, making excuses for why you can’t spare five minutes in a day.
 The daily huddle may well be the best five minutes you ever invest.